Skip Navigation

 Annotation: This report examines how the length of time that children are enrolled in the Medicaid program in Connecticut affects their access to preventive well-child and preventive oral health care.
 Topics include care use by months enrolled and recommendations for ensuring ongoing coverage for children.

-Keywords: Access to health care, Children, Connecticut, Dental care, Dental insurance, Enrollment, Health care utilization, Medicaid, Oral health, Preventive health services, State programs, Statistical data
+Keywords: Access to health care, Children, Connecticut, Dental insurance, Enrollment, Health care utilization, Medicaid, Oral health, Oral health care, Preventive health services, State programs, Statistical data

 Feder K, Lee MA.
 2015.
 The impact of family on children's dental care.
 Hartford, CT: Connecticut Health Foundation and Connecticut Voices for Children, 8 pp.